Art Discovery Lab

 (And if they tell you anything particularly interesting, I would LOVE to hear about what they say, too!
 Their feedback is helpful, and it makes my heart so happy!)

-Also, for this to be a possibility, I'll need to ensure I have photography permission slips (below) on hand for each child.
+For this to be a possibility, I'll need to ensure I have photography permission slips (below) on hand for each child.

 You are always welcome in the art lab, so feel free to come in after class to see what your child has been up to!